the-draupnir-project/planning/design/2511-contribution-risk-and-response.md

 This document is about assessing and responding to risk.
 This document does not change the nature of review.
-Reviews are supposed to be optimistic and encouraging, using risk as an excuse to block the author of a contribution will be considered a failure to follow the process.
+Reviews are supposed to be optimistic and encouraging.
 The obligation to help contributors achieve their goals and merge the PR lies with the maintainers, not the contributor.
-Always be prepared to make requested changes yourself.
+Always be prepared to make requested changes yourself to see the contribution through.
+However reviewers are never obliged to approve a change if they are not confident in change's the correctness or safety.

 ## Quick contribution risk check